-In addition, it is important to understand how you compare to the current performance of peers and leadership companies in order to communicate your strategy with investors, stakeholders and key players within your company.
+In addition, it is important to understand how you compare to the current performance of peers and leading companies in order to communicate your strategy with investors, stakeholders, and key players within your company.

 What is the Magic Number?